ipfs/go-graphsync/docs/architecture.md

 1. A network implementation, which provides basic functions for sending and receiving messages on a network.

-2. A local blockstore implementation, expressed by a `loader` function and a `storer` function.
+2. A local blockstore implementation, expressed by an IPLD `LinkSystem`.

 ## Request Lifecycle